Madison Payne

 “I am also a member of the Pi Theta sorority and have really found a home there.
 We’re a community of great women who come from all sorts of backgrounds and experiences, and I’m happy to say I’m a part of this great organization.”

 “I’ve been lucky enough to work in the Urban Teacher Preparation Program office here on campus.
-Professor Siovahn Williams and Mrs. Brumond-Smith are great employers, and I feel like I’ve gotten to learn too much about the local education works in Kenosha.
+Professor Siovahn Williams and Mrs. Brumund-Smith are great employers, and I feel like I’ve gotten to learn so much about how local education works in Kenosha.
 We’ve put on a few different events this year, such as Teacher Appreciation and the Urban Education Summit.
 Still, even on a smaller scale, I’ve gotten to meet the students the schools we work so closely with through their tour dates and have gotten to play trivia and connect with them.”

 Favorite spot on campus